A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: INTRODUCTION

-According to what we have observed, the condition on the depth of the associated graded ring can be relaxed by the weaker condition on the good behavior of the Ratliff-Rush filtration with respect to $I$ mod a superficial sequence.
-We prove the following theorem:
+We observe that the assumption on the depth of the associated graded ring can be relaxed to a weaker condition on the good behavior of the Ratliff-Rush filtration with respect to $I$ mod a superficial sequence.
+We prove the following result.